myrunes/backend/README.md

    $ make
    ```

 Now, the server binary and the web assets are located in the `./bin` directory.
-You can move them whereever you want, just always keep the `web` folder in the same location where the server binary is located to ensure that all web assets can be found by the web server.
+You can move them wherever you want, just always keep the `web` folder in the same location where the server binary is located to ensure that all web assets can be found by the web server.

 ## Startup

-Now, you just need to start the server binary passing the location of your prefered config location.
+Now, you just need to start the server binary passing the location of your preferred config location.
 A preset config file will be then automatically created.
 Now, enter your preferences and restart the server.

 ```
 $ ./server -c /etc/myrunes/config.yml